Bridge Shelter

 Yes.
 There are many tools to address the complex needs of unsheltered people in Vancouver (Safe Stay Communities, Safe Park, etc.), but no single solution or shelter style will work for everyone.
 The bridge shelter model will allow us to get many unsheltered adults indoors and safely supported, for the lowest possible cost.

 Following the negotiation and acquisition of property for a potential shelter, we mailed an initial postcard notice to all neighbors and businesses within 1,200 feet of the property.
-Additional community engagement, including in-person and virtual events, will start this fall.
+Additional community engagement, including an in-person and virtual event, took place in Nov.
+2024.

-A robust community engagement process, including online and in-person outreach, will help us identify any potential issues with establishing a bridge shelter in this location, allow us to address community concerns and incorporate feedback into final plans and operating procedures for the future bridge shelter.
+A robust community engagement process, including online and in-person outreach, will help us address community concerns and incorporate feedback into final plans and operating procedures for the future bridge shelter.